>> Jobs and Career

 STEM degrees are in high demand in the United States in order to be competitive in the world market and because the U.S. government is only recently discovering the apparent shortage of students and professionals educated in these fields the push to drive students from the U.S. and abroad into these fields has grown tremendously.

-In 2012, the United States Department of Homeland Security announced an expanded list of science, technology, engineering, and math related-degree programs that qualify graduates on student visas to enter into an optional practical training extension.
+In 2012, the United States Department of Homeland Security announced an expanded list (2016 list includes many more programs related to science) of science, technology, engineering, and math related-degree programs that qualify graduates on student visas to enter into an optional practical training extension.
 Simply put, the United States is eager to put more STEM trained students into their work force and this means there have been many changes to student and work visa requirements for students with these educational backgrounds.

 Under this new OPT program, international students in STEM field who graduate from U.S. colleges and universities, can remain in the U.S. to receive training and work experience for up to 12 months, or an additional 17 months on OPT STEM extension.

 Why are STEM Degrees important for immigrants seeking to live in the U.S.?